KitsuneSemCalda/Game-of-Life/README.md

 cd conways-game-of-life
 ```
 ## Usage
-To start the game, open the index.html in your browser or access: <a href="https://game-of-life-pi-one.vercel.app/")> Link to acess site </a> <br>
+To start the game, open the index.html in your browser or access https://game-of-life-pi-one.vercel.app/ <br>
 The game will start automatically in your default browser.

 ## How to Work